Randlord

-A small number of European financiers, largely of the same generation, gained control of the diamond mining industry at Kimberley, Northern Cape.
-They set up an infrastructure of financing and industrial consolidation which they then applied to exploit the discoveries of gold from 1886 in Transvaal at Witwatersrand — the "Rand".
-Once based in the Transvaal, many set up residence in the mansions of Parktown.
+A small number of European financiers, largely of the same generation, gained control of the diamond mining industry at Kimberley.
+They set up an infrastructure of financing and industrial consolidation, which they applied to exploit the discoveries of gold from 1886 in Transvaal at Witwatersrand, the "rand".
+Once based in Transvaal, many set up residence in the mansions of Parktown.

 Many of the Randlords received baronetcies in recognition of their contributions.